 Although resident companies occupy much of the Arlene Schnitzer Concert Hall’s calendar, the venue also hosts many other events and touring shows.
 Lectures (Dan Rather, Madeleine Albright, and Anderson Cooper, for example), concerts (Tony Bennett, Andrew Bird, Thom Yorke), regular showcase events from the Portland Jazz Festival, and many others, pop up through the year.

+EVENT CANCELED.
+Please visit the event website for current information.
 The Flaming Lips will perform their iconic 1999 masterpiece The Soft Bulletin in its entirety, joined by the Oregon Symphony.
 The ever-evolving psychedelic pop-rock group led by legendary front man Wayne Coyne will create an unmissable, moving, and magical experience.
-The band’s career breakthrough album featured hit singles “Race for the Prize” and “Waitin’ for…
+The band’s career breakthrough album…

+EVENT CANCELED.
+Please visit the event website for current information.
 The wildly talented star of Broadway, film and TV joins the Oregon Symphony for a spectacular evening featuring songs from her latest album, For The Girls.
-Celebrated for originating the role of Glinda the Good Witch in the Broadway smash hit Wicked, the Emmy and Tony award-winning actress will pay heartfelt tribute to remarkable women…
+Celebrated for originating the role of Glinda the Good Witch in the Broadway smash hit Wicked, the Emmy and…

 Everyone’s invited!
 Join the Oregon Symphony for its annual FREE community concert.
 The program will include a side-by-side piece with members of the David Douglas High School orchestra, winner of the 2019 Schnitzer Wonder Award.
 Tickets are free but you must reserve a ticket by calling the Oregon symphony ticket office at 503-228-1353 Tickets: Limit…

+EVENT CANCELED.
+Please visit the event website for current information.
 There’s nothing like a Chris Botti concert.
 He’s the complete package: a dazzling trumpeter, a brilliant bandleader, and a born showman whose joy at being on stage is infectious.
-Now he returns to dazzle hometown fans with the unparalleled crystalline and poetic sounds that have made him one of the most successful performers of all…
+Now he returns to dazzle hometown fans with the unparalleled crystalline and poetic sounds that have…

 Yefim Bronfman, “a marvel of digital dexterity, warmly romantic sentiment, and jaw-dropping bravura” (Chicago Tribune), performs Mozart’s dramatic C Minor Piano Concerto.
 An American in Paris, inspired by George Gershwin’s Parisian escapades during the Roaring Twenties, portrays the cheerful hustle and bustle of the city of love.